Readings for Unit 2

 print(z + " " + x) # the middle string contains a single "space" character

-After the following line, we have a second object, "ball", in memory, and the name y associated with it:
+After the following line, we have a second object, "ball"

 The final line contains a print statement, and we can use our substitution model to determine the value that is printed: